surister/cratedb-guide/docs/install/container/docker.rst

 When using CrateDB with Docker, CrateDB binds by default to any site-local IP address on the system (i.e. 192.168.0.1).
 This performs a number of checks during bootstrap.
-The settings listed in `Bootstrap Checks`_ must be addressed on the Docker **host system** in order to start CrateDB successfully and when `going into production`_.
+The settings listed in :ref:`bootstrap checks
+<bootstrap-checks>` must be addressed on the Docker **host system** in order
+to start CrateDB successfully and when :ref:`going into production
+<going-into-production>`.

 Memory